A Guide to Being a Landlord in London

 Here’s a quick run-through of some of the locations you should consider buying a rental property in the capital:

-• SE1 postcodes: Areas such as Waterloo, Borough and London Bridge offer a solid rental return.
+• SE1 postcodes: Areas such as Waterloo, Borough, and London Bridge offer a solid rental return.
 Strong transport links and proximity to local attractions, such as The Globe Theatre and The Old Vic, make this a perennially popular area for renters.
 You can expect to generate around £400 a week for a one-bedroom apartment or house, up to around £688 a week for a four-bedroom property.

 • East London: East London is becoming increasingly popular with property investors, particularly SE13 postcodes such as Lewisham, which generate as much as 5% - 6% in rental yields; an impressive figure for the capital.
 After much regeneration, Hackney still continues to be appealing to tenants, offering a good rental yield of around 4.5% to landlords, with Redbridge close behind with average yields of 4.2%.